 |The Hungarian Parliament Building is just ONE of many sights you'll see when you embark on your river-cruise journey!
 All photography is the property of EuroTravelogue™ unless noted.|

 Have you ever dreamt of drifting down scenic European waterways while magnificent castles, storybook villages and pastoral countrysides pass you by?
 How about docking at the city's front door just a few steps from the city centre that promises an unforgettable cultural immersion in centuries-old surroundings?
 When you consider visiting multiple European cities in a single trip, do you find the thought of having to pack and unpack and pack and unpack a little daunting?
 What about hopping from train to train to train to squeeze it all into your trip of a lifetime?
 While that can be certainly one of the most romantic ways to travel through Europe, something I can personally attest to, visiting all of these European destinations from the convenience of your river-cruise vessel holds a certain appeal—moving from place to place and reveling in the journey along the way!
 Welcome to European river cruising and once you embark, you may never look back!
-Instead, unpack once and relax as you cruise past the visual romance of Europe!
-From luxurious to moderate to cheap cruise deals, there's a river cruise holiday that fits every budget and fulfills every dream of exploration and discovery so let's look at some of the most celebrated rivers and exciting destinations that await your European tour.
+Isn't it time you embarked on your dream of exploration to discover new places, historical treasures and most of all, the people of distant lands?

 What can you expect to see?
 Let me show you!